syk2021/speech-and-lang/README.md

 # speech-and-lang
 <hr/>

 Made this repo on 03.14.2024. because I got tired of looking up papers & datasets while writing a research paper.
-Hopefully this expedites any ongoing research efforts in my future.
+Hopefully this expedites any ongoing research efforts in the future.
 This is also a BIG LIST for my own reference haha.

 For datasets, I include the paper link + HuggingFace datasets link whenever possible.